erthink/libmdbx/README.md

 recommend that you install [Homebrew](https://brew.sh/) and then execute `brew install bash`.

+### Android
+We recommend using CMake to build _libmdbx_ for Android.
+Please refer to the [official guide](https://developer.android.com/studio/projects/add-native-code).

 ### iOS
-To build _libmdbx_ for iOS, we recommend using CMake using the "[toolchain file](https://cmake.org/cmake/help/latest/variable/CMAKE_TOOLCHAIN_FILE.html)" from the [ios-cmake](https://github.com/leetal/ios-cmake) project.
+To build _libmdbx_ for iOS, we recommend using CMake with the "[toolchain file](https://cmake.org/cmake/help/latest/variable/CMAKE_TOOLCHAIN_FILE.html)" from the [ios-cmake](https://github.com/leetal/ios-cmake) project.